Coin wrapper: Modern coin wrapping

-In the United States, empty rolls are available free at most banks in every denomination (though it is becoming increasingly difficult for half dollar and dollar to be readily made available).
+In the United States, most banks offer empty rolls in every denomination (though it is becoming increasingly difficult for half dollar and dollar to be readily made available).

 The rolls come flat and one side will have to be folded to allow for coins to be placed inside.
 When the roll is full, the top side will need to be folded.
 Typically, the full rolls are brought back to the banks in exchange for currency or to be deposited.
 The Royal Canadian Mint uses check weighers to verify the number of coins per roll.

 In the Eurozone, empty plastic rolls are used at banks in every denomination, with five-coin staggered rows.
 The five-coin rows and transparency make quick verification of contents possible, with a high degree of certainty.
 This results in less time spent processing coins, while the solidity and two-way closure system increase the number of times the coin roll can be used, effectively reducing its overall cost.

 In Japan, machine-wrapped, plastic coin rolls are circulated almost exclusively, as handmade coin rolls are rare.
 Each roll holds 50 coins.
 Customers can change bills into coin rolls easily using automatic money changers at Japanese banks.

 In the United Kingdom, coin rolls are not used.
 Instead, small plastic bags are provided free of charge at banks which are filled by the customer with the appropriate number of the same value coin as printed on the bag, with these bags also provided by banks when withdrawing amounts of money in coins.
 When depositing or changing, the bags are weighed at the bank to check they contain the right number.

 Searching coin rolls

 Often, coin collectors will ask for full rolls from the bank to search the contents in hopes of finding an interesting or valuable coin.
 Some collectors also save coins of bullion value, such as copper pennies and silver half-dollars.
 This practice is called coin roll hunting.
 It is also known as cherry picking.
 Full rolls are also requested by vendors to make change.
-Some coin roll hunters look for Mint-made errors such as double die coins.
+Some coin roll hunters look for mint-made errors such as double die coins.
 The error coins often have a high numismatic value to coin collectors.